 To prevent lung and leg fatigue, David Ross, M.D., a pulmonologist at UCLA Medical Center, it’s important to take deeper breaths when exercising.
 You use more air sacs in your lungs, which allows you to take in more oxygen to feed your muscles.

 Supplementing hiking with kickboxing is also a great weight reduction method.
 A person who is 175 lbs and hikes for two hours on a hilly terrain can burn up to 1,100 calories.
 If the same person spends two hours walking on flat terrain, they will burn approximately 500 calories.
 Over the course of a week, if you hike for a total of six hours, you will lose 1/2 pound more than the walker.
 In windy weather, the wind resistance can boost your burn potential by approximately 5 percent, experts say.
-Hiking is an excellent total-body workout.
+Hiking is an excellent total-body workout and a great way to get fit.

 With this powerful combination, your body gets hit from many different angles and engages muscle groups you could miss at the gym such as the back, outer thighs and deep core muscles.
 On trails, you encounter different challenges such as rivers to cross or logs to climb over.
 Learning kickboxing skills on the uneven terrain is a more realistic situation in which one would need to defend themselves.